slidenerd/ec2-mean-test/EC2.md

  1. We don't want to install a specific version of node.js
  2. We want the ability to switch between any version of node and even add/remove versions if needed.
- 3. This is exactly why we are going to use [NVM](https://github.com/nvm-sh/nvm) Report Broken Link
+ 3. This is exactly why we are going to use Node Version Manager (NVM)
  4. First, let's check if node or nvm are available on our Ubuntu instance.
 ![Node and NVm are not available](https://imgur.com/zS8rDAD.png)
  5. Type `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`